Maleh (artist)

-Malehlokoa Mary "Maleh" Hlalele (born 1984) is a Lesotho-born, Lesotho–South African singer, songwriter and composer known for her soulful Afro-soul and Afro-fusion sound.
+Malehlokoa Mary "Maleh" Hlalele (born 1984) is a Lesotho-born, Mosotho–South African singer, songwriter and composer known for her soulful Afro-soul and Afro-fusion sound.
 Her music is a blend of Basotho traditional folk, Afro-beat, jazz and Western popular music styles of the 80s and 90s.

 Her music career started in 2003 when she was in high school as part of the Afro pop band Khaya.

 Early life and career

 Maleh was born in 1984 and raised in Maseru, Lesotho, the daughter of a father who played in a band called Blue Diamonds and fostered her early love of music.
 She began singing publicly as a child, often busking at Maseru Sun Hotel.
 Inspired by artists like Thandiswa Mazwai, she started writing songs at a young age and performed traditional Sotho songs during community gatherings.

 Khaya and breakthrough (2003–2005)

 Maleh joined the Afro-pop band Khaya while still in high school.
 The band released the album Kunzima, which won the Metro FM Award for the Best Newcomer category in 2005.